EnderNinja7/Voxelmetric/README.md

 3d voxel aligned pathfinding for units makes it possible for AI to move around the terrain.

 ## Development
-Voxelmetric is in development and is not yet at a 1.0 release, this means things are liable to change fast without notice or be broken and documentation will struggle to keep up.
+Vox(el)Met(ric) is in development and is not yet at a 1.0 release, this means things are liable to change fast without notice or be broken and documentation will struggle to keep up.